UniMath/agda-unimath/src/foundation-core/pullbacks.lagda.md

         ( is-pb-cc'))
 ```

-### A family of maps over a base map induces a pullback square if and only if it is a family of equivalences.
+### A family of maps over a base map induces a pullback square if and only if it is a family of equivalences

 ```agda
 module _